JiggityMaggotKetamynes/Chips/YC_application.md

 - Time view of necessary future financing(optimally companies that aren't diluting equity through reckless share issuance)
 - Political stability, past, present, future (in specific relation to taxation)

-Could be money managers composing of the money managers (exposure to other ETFS) - fund of funds Vs.
+- Fund of individual(companies across globe)
-Fund of individual(companies across globe)
+- Fund of country individuals(country specific index)
-Fund of country individuals(country specific index) Fund of specialization across countries(say lumber industries globally)
+- Fund of specialization across countries(say lumber industries globally)

 Internal ETF — no changing to capital structure.
 Absolutely no use of authorized participants as market makers, hence no ETF share creation and redemption basket tactics.
 TLDR: would not inflate or deflate outstanding shares of ETF even if trading at premiums or discounts.